 - 1. Double-click on the Safely Remove Hardware icon found on the Windows XP taskbar and the Safely Remove Hardware window appears on screen. - 2.
-Select (highlight) the PC card you want to disable from the list and click on the Stop button to disable the card. - 3.
+Select (highlight) the PC card from the list to disable the card. - 3.
 Push the eject button and the card will slide out slightly. - 4.
 Pull the card out of the slot.